QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/helm-grain.md

 ### Tools and technologies
-The following tools and technologies are installed out of the box on our agents in the Kubernetes pods and can be used when writing grain scripts (pre/post, etc.):
+The following tools and technologies are installed out of the box on our agents in the Kubernetes and Helm runners and can be used when writing grain scripts (pre/post, etc.):

 - dotnet
 - curl